PilgrimsProgressBiz/PilgrimsProgress/data/services/business-mentoring.md

 header: 'Business Mentoring'
 description: 'This service is provided by Jonathan Pilgrim'
 logo_image: '/images/services/counselling.png'
+mini_description: "Business mentoring and non-executive advisory services provide critical support and guidance to small and medium-sized enterprises (SMEs).
+These services help business owners and leaders navigate the complexities of running and growing their companies.
+Business mentoring involves experienced professionals offering their knowledge and expertise to guide business leaders, while non-executive advisory services involve appointing experienced advisors to provide strategic insights and oversight without being involved in daily operations. "
 ---

 ## What is Business Mentoring and Non-Executive Advisory for Small and Medium Companies?